 Why?
 Because in dye printing, the dye turns from solid to gas, and, then back to solid again, bypassing the liquid phase.
 Hence, affordable and also not as messy as inkjet printers.

-In psychoanalytic theory, sublimation is a defense mechanism that reduces anxiety which may result in some fruit full positive work.
+Humans use the process of sublimation in our day-to-day life as a psychological defense mechanism.
+In psychoanalytic theory, it is a defense mechanism that reduces anxiety which may result in some fruit full of positive work.

 This walking activity not only gives you time to cool off and reflect, moreover, it also benefits your mental as well as physical health.

-Another example could be that you are an introvert with no friends, lifestyle, and therefore, becoming depressed and frustrated.
+Another example could be that you are an introvert with no friends or lifestyle, and therefore, becoming depressed and frustrated.

-On the contrary, you channelize or sublimate this negative energy into doing something constructive with your life.
+On the contrary, you channel or sublimate this negative energy into doing something constructive with your life.
 Therefore, became a creative and successful businessman or even an entrepreneur.

 I would like to make myself clear here regarding the example of sublimation in psychology.
 The definition of sublimation in psychology has nothing to do with this article.
 But, the process is almost the same.